 Malamute vs Husky appearance

-The malamute has a double coat.
-The undercoat which is around 2.5 to 5cm thick and is dense, oily and woolly and provides insulation from water and cold temperatures.
+The Malamute has a double coat.
+The undercoat is around 2.5 to 5cm thick and is dense, oily and woolly which provides insulation from water and cold temperatures.
 The outer, guard coat is coarse, thick and stands out from the body especially around the neck.

 The Siberian husky is a medium-sized dog ranging from 51 to 60cm and weighing between 35 to 60lbs.
-It is light on its feet, with a deep chest in a well balanced body.
-The husky has been described as fox like in appearance with a tapering muzzle and medium sized erect ears.
+It is light on its feet, with a deep chest in a well-balanced body.
+Fox like in appearance with a tapering muzzle and medium-sized erect ears.
 Its tail is brush-like and carried sickle like over its back when at attention.

 Huskies come in a range of colours including grey, brown, tan, white and various shades between.
 Like the Malamute, they often have masks and caps in different shades.

 Temperament and characteristics

 Talk to any Husky owner and they will tell you the same thing.
 Never let your Husky off lead.
 It’s a mistake to think that this intelligent and independent dog will come when called.
 Many have tried and have watched as their Husky runs for the hills at exceptional speed.

 As with the Malamute you will need to embrace all things fur if you get a Husky.
 Although most online sources will tell you they are moderate shedders, ask anyone that owns one how much hair they produce in a week!